elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 # Disaster Recovery

 This document details disaster recovery procedures for Compliant Kubernetes.
 These procedures must be executed by the administrator.
+Most commands found in these instructions are expected to be run from the [compliantkubernetes-apps repository](https://github.com/elastisys/compliantkubernetes-apps).

 ## Compliant Need